CivicDataLab/Anuvad/docs/user/translating.rst

 Labels
 ------

-Labels are used to categorize strings within a project.
+Labels are used to categorize strings within a topic.
 These can be used to further customize the localization workflow, for example to define categories of strings.